Are you about to do take on the Physicians Elemental Diet to treat SIBO and need some advice about what to expect?

 I wanted to point out that I didn’t do the Elemental Diet for 14 days as I intended to, I went onto and continued the diet to a full 26 days because I didn’t feel a huge improvement until the very end.
 If I stopped at 14 days, I would have been heart broken.
 Read on to see why…

-That’s 26 days of just the powder and peppermint and ginger tea and some herbs.
+I managed 26 days on the Elemental Diet of just the powder and peppermint and ginger tea and some herbs.
 That’s it.
 I wrote down the physical and mental states I was in during this diet and I also measured my waist and stomach every day to see if anything was changing.

 Day 1, completely swollen and unhappy and this is first thing in the morning when my stomach was at its smallest 🙁